18 East 50th Street: Later tenancy

 18 East 50th Street also contained industrial and office tenants, including the National Advertising Service, the executive offices of television studio Filmways, and George Nelson & Company Industrial Design.
 Another tenant during this time was Bill Castleberry, president of Zebra Associates, the largest advertising agency owned by Black Americans until its bankruptcy in 1976.
-At one point, the building also served as headquarters of the Roman Catholic Archdiocese of New York's school system, as well as a sales office for property on Roosevelt Island.
+At one point, the building also served as headquarters of the Roman Catholic Archdiocese of New York's school system, as well as a sales office for a property on Roosevelt Island.

 18 East 50th Street was sold in 1977 to Pamela Equities, subsequently known as Pan-Am Equities, which operated the New York Health & Racquet Club.
 Part of the interior was then converted into space for the club, while the facade was renovated with new glass storefronts and an awning.
 The building became known alternately as the New York Health & Racquet Club Building.
 Its subsequent occupants included office tenants such as the Foreign Press Center and Sports Orthopedic and Athletic Rehabilitation.
 In mid-2016, the New York City Landmarks Preservation Commission (LPC) proposed protecting twelve buildings in East Midtown, including 18 East 50th Street, in advance of proposed changes to the area's zoning.
 On November 22, 2016, the LPC designated 18 East 50th Street and ten other nearby buildings as city landmarks.